digitalist-se/drupal-operator/docs/README.md

   drupal_image_reg_secret: my.private.registry
 ```

-In example 2 we are using a docker container from a private registry, and using the secret my.private.registry that we have added before in kubernetes.
+In example 2 we are using a docker container from a private registry, and using the secret my.private.registry that we have added before in Kubernetes.

 ## Expose Drupal in a load balancer